Bryhim4code/Bryhim4code/README.md

 - 👋 Hi, I’m @Bryhim4code
 - 👀 I’m interested in everything code
-- 🌱 I’m currently learning React and Php
+- 🌱 I’m currently learning React, Vue and Php(Codeigniter 4)
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me bryhimsings all socials